Brazil: Emas & Tocantins

 Day 1: Arrival in Campo Grande (CGR), capital of the state of Mato Grosso do Sul.
 Drive north to Chapadão do Céu in southern Goiás state.
 Night in Chapadão do Céu.

 Day 4: Day transfer to south Pantanal, more precisely to the amazing Pousada Aguapé in the surroundings of Aquidauana, where we plan to arrive in the afternoon for some introductory birding.
-Early highlights could include Hyacinth and Blue-and-yellow Macaws, Nanday Parakeets, Grey-crested Cacholote, Chaco Chachalaca, and others.
+Early highlights could include Blue-and-yellow Macaw, Grey-crested Cacholote, Chaco Chachalaca, and others.
 Night at Pousada Aguapé.

 Day 5: On our first full day in the Pantanal, we will enjoy a real feast of parrots in the early morning.
-Lodge feeders here are impressive – we should have closeup views of Hyacinth Macaw, Nanday and Monk Parakeets, Plush-crested Jay, Greyish Baywing, Giant Cowbird, and Yellow-billed and Red-crested Cardinals, among other visitors including Red-legged Seriema, Chestnut-eared Araçari, and even some Yellow Armadillos!
-Later, we should visit semi-open habitat nearby after one of our main targets, the localised Blaze-winged Parakeet.
+Lodge feeders here are impressive, we should have closeup views of Hyacinth Macaw and Nanday Parakeet, both of which are somewhat localised near-endemics.
+Other birds joining the frenzy include Monk Parakeet, Plush-crested Jay, Greyish Baywing, Giant Cowbird, Yellow-billed Cardinal, and Red-crested Cardinal, while other visitors include Red-legged Seriema, Chestnut-eared Araçari, and even Six-banded Armadillo!
+Later, we will visit nearby semi-open habitat for one of our main targets, the localised Blaze-winged Parakeet.
 The site should also offer more interesting birds such as Bare-faced Curassow, White-fronted Woodpecker, Great Rufous Woodcreeper, Turquoise-fronted Amazon, Toco Toucan, Amazonian Motmot, and Blue-throated Piping Guan.
-Other highlights expected include Plumbeous Ibis, Long-tailed Ground Dove, Pale-crested Woodpecker, Chaco Puffbird, Red-shouldered and Golden-collared Macaws, Red-billed Scythebill, Chotoy Spinetail, Rusty-backed Antwren, Rufous Casiornis, Unicoloured Blackbird, and Rusty-collared and Dark-throated Seedeaters.
+Other highlights expected include Plumbeous Ibis, Long-tailed Ground Dove, Pale-crested Woodpecker, Chaco Puffbird, Red-shouldered Macaw, Golden-collared Macaw, Red-billed Scythebill, Chotoy Spinetail, Rusty-backed Antwren, Rufous Casiornis, Unicoloured Blackbird, and Rusty-collared and Dark-throated Seedeaters.
 The late afternoon and sunset time should be the ideal to find Giant Anteaters in the open fields.
 We can finish the day trying for the uncommon Black-banded Owl.
 Night at Pousada Aguapé.

 Day 6: This morning, we will take a boat trip along the Aquidauana River.
-We will be looking for the uncommon Buff-bellied Hermit, as well as Henna-capped Foliage-gleaner, White-lored and Rusty-backed Spinetails, Mato Grosso Antbird, Fawn-breasted Wren, and others like Green-and-rufous and American Pygmy Kingfishers, Black-collared and Great Black Hawks, Blue-throated Piping Guan, Orange-backed Troupial, Solitary Cacique, and others.
+We will be looking for the uncommon Buff-bellied Hermit, as well as Henna-capped Foliage-gleaner, White-lored and Rusty-backed Spinetails, Mato Grosso Antbird, Fawn-breasted Wren.
+Some more widespread species include both Green-and-rufous and American Pygmy Kingfishers, Black-collared Hawk, Great Black Hawk, Blue-throated Piping Guan, Orange-backed Troupial, and Solitary Cacique.
 Still at Aguapé and surroundings, we will enjoy our time until our departure by mid-afternoon back to Campo Grande.
 Night near the airport in Campo Grande.

-Day 7: Early morning flight from Campo Grande to Brasília, federal district.
-In Brasília, we will be birding Cerrado in the afternoon at a site that holds the uncommon endemic Cinereous Warbling Finch.
-We will finish our day in the Brazilian capital in search of the rare and diminutive Sickle-winged Nightjar.
+Day 7: Early morning flight from Campo Grande to Brasília.
+Hitting up some Cerrado in the afternoon at a site that holds the uncommon endemic Cinereous Warbling Finch, we will finish our day in search of the rare and diminutive Sickle-winged Nightjar.
 Night in Brasília.

 Day 8: Early morning in Brasília to try for the rare and localised endemic Brasilia Tapaculo.
 After this, we will be driving north (400 km) towards the Terra Ronca State Park and its impressive caves, on the border with Bahia state.
-Besides the Cerrado physiognomies that cover the area, the state park protects important deciduous forest (mata seca) over the limestone terrain, home of the gorgeous and threatened Pfrimer’s Parakeet.
+Besides the Cerrado physiognomies that cover the area, the state park protects important limestone deciduous forest, home of the gorgeous and threatened Pfrimer’s Parakeet.
 We will be looking for this astonishing bird in the afternoon, as well as some other endemics that occur in the area: the amazing Jandaya Parakeet, the recently split Outcrop Sabrewing, and the uncommon Sao Francisco Black Tyrant.
-Some other interesting birds at the mata seca include Planalto Hermit, Sombre Hummingbird, Rusty-breasted Nunlet, Ochre-backed Woodpecker, and Black-capped Antwren.
+Some other interesting birds include Planalto Hermit, Sombre Hummingbird, Rusty-breasted Nunlet, Ochre-backed Woodpecker, and Black-capped Antwren.
 Night in guesthouse at Terra Ronca.

 Day 12: Comfortably immersed in the wilderness of the Ilha do Bananal region, we will enjoy a fantastic time on the Javaés River, exploring banks and small islands up and down the river on a fast boat and spending more time on the trails around our base.
-On this day, we expect to see the endemics Crimson-fronted Cardinal, the new Certhiaxis Spinetail (‘Araguaia’ Spinetail), the rare "Bananal" Spinetail (still considered a subspecies of White-lored Spinetail by some taxonomies), Glossy Antshrike, and Chestnut-bellied Guan.
+On this day, we expect to see the endemic Crimson-fronted Cardinal, a new Certhiaxis Spinetail (‘Araguaia’ Spinetail), the rare "Bananal" White-lored Spinetail, Glossy Antshrike, and Chestnut-bellied Guan.
 Several other fantastic birds should be added to our list, including Orinoco Goose, Band-tailed Nighthawk, Ladder-tailed Nightjar, Red-throated Piping Guan, Agami Heron, hundreds of Hoatzins, Sunbittern, Blue-winged and Golden-collared Macaws, Striped Woodcreeper, Ochre-cheeked Spinetail, Amazonian Streaked Antwren, Band-tailed Antbird, Amazonian Antshrike, Amazonian Inezia, Amazonian Black Tyrant, Riverside Tyrant, Ringed Antpipit, Flame-crested Manakin, Pale-bellied Tyrant Manakin, Bare-necked and Purple-throated Fruitcrows, and more.
 Night at Canguçu Research Station.

 Day 13: We will enjoy a full morning at Canguçu, spending more time along the river or forest trails in search of any possible missing target species.
 After a relaxed lunch, we will start our journey back to Palmas, the Tocantins state capital, to check in and celebrate the tour with a nice dinner.
 Night in Palmas.

-Day 14: The tour ends this morning with connecting flights from Palmas (PMW).
+Day 14: The tour ends this morning with connecting flights from Palmas Airport (PMW).